eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ## Unicode

-This is essentially a solved problem: Characters in Common Lisp are Unicode glyphs, not bytes.
+This is essentially a solved problem in most implementations.
 Sometimes you can get tripped up if an implementation's encoding format is set to something like Latin-1 instead of UTF-8, but those are easily fixed, e.g. in SBCL:

 ~~~lisp
 (setf sb-impl::*default-external-format* :utf-8)